photonstorm/lazer/worklog.md

 * KeyCombo could allow you to set the combo in any order (not just start to finish)
 * The MultiFile and File relationship is slightly wrong, it should be a chained Promise and not store a reference to the resolve / reject functions, but instead return Promise.resolve.

+### 14th January 2016

+`Loader.getLoadedFilesByType` is a new method that allows you to get all of the loaded files of a specific type.
+All of the Loader file types have had new consts added to make them more secure.
+You can now for example do `getLoadedFilesByType(ImageFile.TYPE)` to get just the loaded images.
+There is an optional `group` argument as well.

+The Cache has been recoded to be a pure object, rather than a class.

+The Nano Game has been updated to include a default State, a working main loop and has the loader hooked up.

+Added an Image parser to the Texture Frame Parsers.
+This will create a Frame object for a single image (needed by the Cache).
+Made the ImageFile loader set the image key as its `name` property.
+This property exists natively on the Image objects and is unset, so we may as well use it.

 ### 13th January 2016

 Today I got the Game Configuration Loader working.
 Instead of using a butt-load of constructor arguments (or a giant config object) like in Phaser: